Low vision aids for computer users

 Here are a few simple tips for adjusting text size:

-- In most browsers on a PC you can enlarge a web page on your screen by holding down the Control ("Ctrl") key on your keyboard and tapping the "+" key.
-(If you use a Mac, use the Command-shift keys.)
+In most browsers on a PC you can enlarge a web page on your screen by holding down the Control ("Ctrl") key on your keyboard and tapping the "+" key.
+(If you use a Mac, hold down the "Command" key while tapping the "+" key.)

-- To zoom out, tap the "-" key while holding down the Control key (or Command-shift keys).
+To zoom out, tap the "-" key while holding down the Control key (or Command key).

 To return the view to actual size, tap the "0" (zero) key while holding down the Control or Command key.